 Hello, How are you today?
 I want to believe that you are fine.
-Briefly, I will like to start by welcoming you to my article on Hypertension causes and treatment.
+Briefly, I will like to start by welcoming you to my article on Hypertension causes, symptoms, and treatment.

 I think it is ideal that before we go into hypertension causes and treatment, we need to know what this disease is all about.

-Hypertension can also be known as “high blood pressure”. contrary to what some medical practitioners will tell you, Hypertension is a preventable as well as controllable disease.
+Hypertension can also be known as “high blood pressure”. contrary to what some medical practitioners will tell you, Hypertension is a preventable as well as controllable disease, if immediate action is taken when the early symptoms are dictated, it will be very easy to treat.

 According to the World Health Organisation, Hypertension is the most dangerous illness in the sense that it is a silent killer that can lead to stroke, heart problems and other related illness.